 Responsible employers realise that their employees are their most important asset.
-If staff have emotional or psychological problems this can impact negatively on their performance.
-Therefore, it is in all organisations’ interests to ensure that they provide effective psychological support for their staff to return to optimal functioning as soon as possible and in a cost effective manner.
+If your staff have emotional or psychological problems this can impact negatively on their performance.
+Therefore, it is in your organisation’s interests to ensure that you provide psychological support for your staff to return to optimal functioning as soon as possible and cost-effectively.
 The Health and Safety at Work Act, 1974 puts a duty of care on employers for mental as well as physical health.
-There is also a common law duty of care to look after your employees, which includes stress at work.
-For a small investment in counselling staff productivity can be maintained and optimised.
+There is also a common law duty of care to look after your employees.
+This includes stress at work.
+For a small investment in counselling, your staff productivity can be optimised.

 The benefits of providing counselling for your staff include: